FIFA bribe allegations raise more questions over Qatar World Cup

 Blatter was banned from football by FIFA along with scores of other officials following internal ethics investigations, promoted by the arrests of seven FIFA officials on U.S corruption charges in Zurich in May 2015.

-Reporting by Simon Evans; Additional reporting by Gabrielle Tétrault-Farber, Alexander Marrow and Maria Grabar in Moscow; Editing by Hugh Lawson
+Reporting by Simon Evans; Additional reporting by Gabrielle Tetrault-Farber, Alexander Marrow and Maria Grabar in Moscow; Editing by Hugh Lawson and Ken Ferris